DEFRA/ai-sdlc--agent-poc/agent-poc-vault/product-requirements/initial-product-prd.md

 Below is the primary data model reference for all features and stories in this document.
 This model captures the essential fields needed to manage a code analysis request using the Python FastAPI server and LangGraph workflow:

 ```
-AnalysisRequest
+CodeAnalysis
 ---------------
-id: string (unique identifier for the request)
+id: ObjectId (unique identifier for the request)
 repository_url: string (URL or identifier of the repository to be analyzed)
-status: string (e.g., "PENDING", "IN_PROGRESS", "COMPLETED", "ERROR")
+status: string (e.g., "IN_PROGRESS", "COMPLETED", "ERROR")
-result: text or JSON (stores the final architecture documentation in markdown or other structured format)
+architecture_documentation: text or JSON (stores the final architecture documentation in markdown or other structured format)
 created_at: datetime (timestamp for creation)
 updated_at: datetime (timestamp for last update)
 ```